 Is the product and marketing approach fit for purpose?

 Reports on ‘greenwashing’ have raised concerns over the legitimacy of ESG ratings.
-So, what improvements must be made to marketing, KiiDs, client preference factfinding, annual review processes and the like to ensure clients have transparency around products and securities?
+So, what improvements must be made to marketing, KiiDs, client preference factfinding and annual review processes to ensure clients have transparency around products and securities?

 The profound growth of ESG poses both a huge opportunity and a huge challenge for firms to integrate ESG into their everyday practices.
 With COP26 scheduled for 2021, the foot remains firmly on the ESG accelerator.
-Firms should be asking, “is our business ready?” and “what can we be doing better?”.
+The winners will be putting ESG at their core, so leaders should be asking “is our business ready?” and “what can we be doing better?”.

 Jack Payne is a consultant at Interim Partner at NSCG's Financial and Professional Services practice.
 As market leaders in asset and wealth management change, we help accelerate performance through leadership & talent solutions.
 To learn more, please get in touch.